python/mypy/docs/source/common_issues.rst

    lst = [A(), A()]  # Inferred type is list[A]
    new_lst = [B(), B()]  # inferred type is list[B]
-   lst = new_lst  # mypy will complain about this, because List is invariant
+   lst = new_lst  # error: Incompatible types in assignment (expression has type "list[B]", variable has type "list[A]")
+   # note: "list" is invariant -- see https://mypy.readthedocs.io/en/stable/common_issues.html#variance
+   # note: Consider using "Sequence" instead, which is covariant

 Possible strategies in such situations are: